“Can I purchase a TV, plug in a jump drive, and run my menu using Power Point?”

 One thing we all know about the restaurant industry is it gets hot and greasy fast!
-TV screens are made to be viewed from the comfort of our temperature-controlled living rooms and aren’t designed for the heat and grease of a QSR or fast casual restaurant.
-As a result, displaying restaurant menus on a TV screen will likely only work for a couple of years.
-Commercial grade screens, on the other hand, will last 5-7 years and are designed to withstand the conditions of QSR and fast casual restaurants.
+TV screens are made to be viewed from the comfort of our temperature-controlled living rooms and aren’t designed for the heat and grease of a QSR or Fast Casual restaurant.
+As a result, TV screens aren’t likely to last longer than a couple of years in a restaurant setting.
+Commercial grade screens, on the other hand, will last 5-7 years and are designed to withstand the conditions of QSR and Fast Casual restaurants.

 Most TV screen warranties clearly detail that commercial use of the TV screen falls outside of the product’s warranty.
 Even if this isn’t the case for your TV screen, warranty repair work often requires that the owner bring the screen in for repair service.
-Imagine having to manage the takedown and transport of your TV screen during an extremely busy day (we all know that issues only arise on really busy days!).
+Imagine having to manage the take-down and transport of your TV screen during an extremely busy day.
+(We all know that issues only arise on really busy days!)
 Not only that, but how well will your business operate with only a portion of your menu on display?
-Most commercial grade screens, in contrast, offer a warranty program to cover repairs, shipping, and installation of replacement or temporary screens when issues arise.
+Most commercial grade screens, in contrast, offer a warranty program to cover repairs and ship and install a replacement or temporary screens when issues arise.

 TV Screens Have Too Many (Unnecessary) Settings.

-Regular TVs have a lot of different settings that can be used to control color, brightness, channel labels, inputs, etc. If you’ve ever accidentally stumbled into the settings menu on your TV and somehow turned everything green you know what we’re talking about!
+Regular TVs have lots of different settings that can be used to control color, brightness, channel labels, inputs, etc. If you’ve ever accidentally stumbled into the settings menu on your TV and somehow turned everything green you know what we’re talking about!
 A restaurant manager may become extremely confused on how to set or adjust the TV settings properly to display their menu boards.
-Likewise, an employee may unknowingly change the screen settings when they’re attempting to display the restaurant menu on the TV and not know how to resolve the error.
+Likewise, an employee may unknowingly change the TV screen settings and not know how to resolve the error.
 These situations are frustrating and unfortunately, all too common.
 Commercial screens, however, include a special user interface that allows the operator to set up the screens and ensure they are programmed to accurately display the menus.